cjlarose/weather-balloon/README.md

 ### Hosts Serivce

+#### Generate Thrift files

+The hosts service runs a Thrift server.
+It depends on some automatically-generated Python files.
+You'll need to download and install `thrift`.
+Then, generate the files for the host service, and copy them into the hosts directory.

+    thrift --gen py thriftfiles/hosts.thrift
+    cp -R gen-py/wb_services hosts

+#### Build the hosts service

 Now, the hosts service supports just two methods, `set_hosts(list<hosts>
 hosts)` and `get_metrics(string host_id)`.
 When `set_hosts` is called, the host service removes all hosts currently monitored by Nagios, then adds all of the